Last Updated on 30/10/2025 by Silvija Meilunaite

 If you want to learn about Somatic Yoga, read: WHAT IS SOMATIC YOGA, AND IS IT EVIDENCE-BASED?

-To deepen your yoga knowledge, Check out The Best Yoga YouTube channels.
+To deepen your yoga knowledge, check out The Best Yoga YouTube channels.

-Silvija Meilunaite PN1-NC, is a certified nutrition coach and a writer in the nutrition and self-improvement field with a passion for exploring science-based knowledge focusing on holistic health and plant-based nutrition.
+Silvija Meilunaite, PN1-NC, CSMC, is a certified nutrition and menopause coaching specialist, and a writer in the nutrition and self-improvement field.
+She explores science-based approaches to holistic health and plant-based nutrition, with a strong focus on researching clean, non-toxic products that support long-term well-being.